PaoloLRinaldi/upload_to_ytmusic_android/README.md

 # Requirements
 - Android
 - No programming skills
-- PC with Firefox installed
+- PC with Firefox, Chrome or Edge installed

 # Installation guide for dummies
 It may take up to 15 minutes but it's extremely simple.